-As I was cleaning the bookshelf, Dr. Viktor Frankl’s classic book Man’s search for meaning fell of the shelf as if to grab my attention.
+During my recent cleaning of the bookshelf, Dr. Viktor Frankl’s classic book Man’s search for meaning fell off the shelf as if to grab my attention.
 I thumbed through it in a hurry to get back to the task but the following lines would not let me look away till I sat down and thought them through.

 |“Live as if you were living already for the second time and as if you had acted the first time as wrongly as you are about to act now,” Dr. Viktor Frankl.|